For Moderately or Severely

 Before getting the COVID-19 vaccine, it’s best to consult with your doctor first to discuss your medical condition in order to address questions and concerns which may arise before planning for your vaccination.

-Certain vaccine brands are recommended for specific age groups.
+Additionally, certain vaccine brands are recommended for specific age groups.

 Get more details about these recommendations.